Santana 21: Operational history

 In a 2010 review Steve Henkel wrote, "...the Santana 21 was conceived as a lightweight racer-cruiser, with the emphasis on racing, In fact, with a D/L ratio of 86, she is technically classified as an ultralight.
 Her major distinction is her unique 550-pound hinged cast-iron keel, mounted in a one-foot-deep fixed stub keel.
 The swinging part reaches five feet below the waterline in the down position, providing considerable righting moment.
-The swing-keel trunk has a massive cast-iron hinge weighing approximately 100 pounds, which is said in the builder's literature to give the swinging part 'superior lateral support and protects it during beaching manuevers.'
+The swing-keel trunk has a massive cast-iron hinge weighing approximately 100 pounds, which is said in the builder's literature to give the swinging part 'superior lateral support and protects it during beaching maneuvers.'
 Best features: She looks fast to us ...
 Worst features: The rudder is detachable but not hinged, limiting navigation to waters deeper than three feet (or slightly less in absolutely calm protected water) despite the announced eighteen inch minimum draft.
 The depth of the keel is controlled by a winch mounted down below, just forward of the mast (see inboard profile), not easy to get to in an emergency.
 With 3' 10" headroom, cruising of any significant duration would best be done by shorter than average sailors or those with flexible backs."

 A review in Sailrite reported, "the Santana 21 performs well in most conditions and is very fun to sail.
 The Santana 21 has reasonable accommodations for a 21 footer."